TravnikovDev/vibe-janitor/README.md

 This license ensures that while the software remains open source, any derivative works must also be distributed under the same license terms, giving you as the original author more control over how your work is used and modified.

 ## 🙏 Acknowledgments
+Big thanks to the open-source tools that make vibe-janitor possible:

-- The TypeScript team for the TS Compiler API
+- 🧠 TypeScript — for the powerful Compiler API that lets us deeply understand your code
-- ts-morph for making AST manipulation easier
+- 🧬 ts-morph — for making AST manipulation feel almost natural
-- depcheck for dependency analysis
+- 🧰 depcheck — for digging through dependencies like a true janitor